Eyelid Surgery Recovery

 - Wash my face?
 This depends on how extensive your procedure was, but in general, patients can safely wash their face and eyes very gently beginning about 3 to 5 days after surgery.

 - Sleep on my side or belly?
 You’ll have to sleep face-up, with your head elevated for about 2 weeks.

 - Return to work?
 Most patients are ready to return to a desk job within 5 days; however, if you’re nervous about being seen with post-op bruising or swelling, you may wish to work from home until 10 to 14 days after your surgery.

 - Drive to work, the store, etc.?
 This varies widely, and depends partly on how far you need to drive.
-You must be off of any pain medication, and you must be able to drive safely without having your eyes dry out or tire before you reach your destination.
-Dr. Clark will advise you on the details of driving after eyelid surgery.
+You must be off of any pain medication, and you must be able to drive safely without having your eyes dry out or tire before you reach your destination. your surgeon will advise you on the details of driving after eyelid surgery.